oucar/oucar/README.md

-### Hi there, I'm Onur 👋

 ## I'm a Purdue School of Science alumni (2022), and I studied Computer Science B.S., with a Minor in Mathematics!
-- ⚡ Fun fact: I love to take photos with my drone.
 - :computer: Software Engineer @ Bastian Solutions - A Toyota Advanced Logistics Company

 ## Connect with me: